 4. Completion and submission of your application

 4.1.
-The submission deadline for the fourth cohort of ATS will be confirmed shortly.
+The submission deadline for the fifth cohort of ATS will be confirmed shortly.

 4.2.
-To submit their portfolio, members will need to have: fully completed their portfolio, and shared their portfolio with SET.
+To submit their workbook, members will need to have: fully completed their workbook and shared it with SET.